fauxilla/undiscombobulate/README.md

 ## run as a service

-  * copy binary or clone repo to `/opt/discombobulate`
+  * copy binary or clone repo to `/opt/undiscombobulate`
   * create config in that dir
   * copy `undiscombobulate.service` into `/etc/systemd/system`
   * modify `ExecStart` and `WorkingDirectory` paths in that file
+  * make your entry point executable, so `chmod +x dist/index.js` if you're running from source or `chmod +x undisco-linux-x64` if you're running binaries
   * make `dist/service.js` executable as in `chmod +x dist/service.js`
   * start with `sudo systemctl start undiscombobulate.service`
   * check logs with `sudo journalctl -u undiscombobulate.service`